chandanpasunoori/event-sync/README.md

 # event-sync

-Event Sync is for syncing events from multiple sources to multiple destinations, targetted for adhoc events, where sources support acknoledgement functionality.
+Event Sync is for syncing events from multiple sources to multiple destinations, targetted for adhoc events, where sources support acknowledgement functionality.